opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 computeCorrespondEpilines
 -----------------------------
-.. cpp:function:: void computeCorrespondEpilines( InputArray points, int whichImage, InputArray F, OutputArray lines )
+.. ocv:function:: void computeCorrespondEpilines( InputArray points, int whichImage, InputArray F, OutputArray lines )

     For points in an image of a stereo pair, computes the corresponding epilines in the other image.